Urban Studies (BS)

 Accelerated BS/MUP in Urban Studies and Urban Planning

 Urban Studies majors who are considering pursuing a master’s degree (MUP) in Urban Planning can speed up the process by applying some of their undergraduate credit hours toward a master’s degree.
-Students accepted in the Accelerated BS/MUP take three graduate courses (9 credit hours) as an undergraduate that apply toward both the bachelor’s degree and the eventual master’s degree.
+Students accepted in the Accelerated BS/MUP take four graduate courses (12 credit hours) as an undergraduate that apply toward both the bachelor’s degree and the eventual master’s degree.

 Admission Requirements